Water, soda, Spezi: It doesn't always have to be Oktoberfest beer

 Those who want to do without alcohol at the Oktoberfest have a wide choice of beverages.
 After all, not all Oktoberfest visitors focus on enjoying a good beer.
 Some simply don't like the popular barley juice, others perhaps still have to drive, are too young for it or generally don't drink alcohol.
 Here's what else there is to drink and how much it costs, from non-alcoholic beer to table water.

-Alcohol-free beer in almost all festival tents
+Non-alcoholic beer in almost all tents

-Quenching thirst with mineral water in the big tents
+Quench your thirst with mineral water

 Free drinking water stations on the festival grounds